Gentlemen - my bombers landed safe in Frankfurt a.M. airport yesterday.

 Thank you all for your comments.

-Jan, its a pity you miss some good miniatures.
+Jan, it’s a pity you miss some good miniatures.

 Except the disastrous Bf.109 K model, the last WW2 WOG Ares releases have been quite good.